open-wc/open-wc/packages/testing/README.md

 });
 ```

-If you run it automatically via `npm run test` it will result in something like this
+If you run your tests automatically with `npm run test`, the output should look like this:

 ```
 > karma start demo/karma.conf.js